braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 These are the minimum required permissions for this user.
 If creating multiple CDI integrations, you may want to grant permissions to a schema or manage permissions using a group.

 #### Step 3: Allow access to Braze IPs

 If you have a firewall or other network policies, you must give Braze network access to your Redshift instance.
-Allow access from the below IPs corresponding to your Braze dashboard's region.

-{% alert important %}
+Some important things to know:
-You may also need to change your security groups to allow Braze to access your data in Redshift.
-Make sure to explicitly allow inbound traffic on the IPs below and on the port used to query your Redshift cluster (default is 5439).
-You should explicitly allow Redshift TCP connectivity on this port even if the inbound rules are set to "allow all".
-In addition, it is important that the endpoint for the Redshift cluster be publicly accessible in order for Braze to connect to your cluster.
+- You may also need to change your security groups to allow Braze to access your data in Redshift.
+- Make sure to explicitly allow inbound traffic on the IPs in the table and on the port used to query your Redshift cluster (default is 5439).
+You should explicitly allow Redshift TCP connectivity on this port even if the inbound rules are set to “allow all”.
+- The endpoint for the Redshift cluster must be publicly accessible for Braze to connect to your cluster.

-If you won't want your Redshift cluster to be publicly accessible, you can set up a VPC and EC2 instance to use an ssh tunnel to access the Redshift data.
-[Check out this AWS Knowledge Center post for more information.](https://repost.aws/knowledge-center/private-redshift-cluster-local-machine)
+     - If you don't want your Redshift cluster to be publicly accessible, you can set up a VPC and EC2 instance to use an SSH tunnel to access the Redshift data.
+Check out this [AWS Knowledge Center post](https://repost.aws/knowledge-center/private-redshift-cluster-local-machine) for more information.

-{% endalert %}
+Allow access from the following IPs corresponding to your Braze dashboard’s region.

 | For Instances `US-01`, `US-02`, `US-03`, `US-04`, `US-05`, `US-06`, `US-07` | For Instances `EU-01` and `EU-02` |
 |---|---|